the-tatanka/personal-website/docs/threat-modeling/common_threats.md

   - Mitigation: Apply hardening of all cloud components and services, taking special care to follow the individual risk descriptions.

-- Missing Hardening: Technical assets with a Relative Attacker Attractiveness (RAA) value of " + strconv.Itoa(raaLimit) + " % or higher should be explicitly hardened taking best practices and vendor hardening guides into account.

-  - Impact: If this risk remains unmitigated, attackers might be able to easier attack high-value targets.

-  - Mitigation: Try to apply all hardening best practices (like CIS benchmarks, OWASP recommendations, vendor recommendations, DevSec Hardening Framework, DBSAT for Oracle databases, and others).

 - Missing Web Application Firewall (WAF): To have a first line of filtering defense, security architectures with web-services or web-applications should include a WAF in front of them.
 Even though a WAF is not a replacement for security (all components must be secure even without a WAF) it adds another layer of defense to the overall system by delaying some attacks and having easier attack alerting through it.

   - Impact: If this risk is unmitigated, attackers might be able to apply standard attack pattern tests at great speed without any filtering.